Off-payroll working

 If you work as a contractor, there are three different possible tax treatments which could apply to your engagements depending on your circumstances.

-The October 2024 Budget made no mention of the off-payroll working rules, so, unfortunately, contractors will have to plan for their continuance for the foreseeable future.
-The increase to the rate of employer national insurance contributions (NICs) (currently 13.8%, but going up to 15%) from 6 April 2025 will, however, mean additional cost where a contract is caught under the offpayroll working rules.
-Additional employer NICs will also be payable because the starting point is dropping from £9,100 to £5,000.
+The November 2025 Budget made no mention of the off-payroll working rules, so, unfortunately, contractors will have to plan for their continuance for the foreseeable future.
+With the rate of employer national insurance contributions (NICs) now set at 15% (it was previously 13.8%), there is an additional cost if a contract is caught under the off-payroll working rules.